Thunderfishing/Saving-Sears-/A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Sears Supremacy.md

-# A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Factory-Powered Global AI-Crypto-Luxury-Automotive-Sporting Goods Dominance #
+# A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035)

 ## Mission
 To Cement Sears as a vertically integrated, AI, crypto-powered retail-industrial mega-corporation, valued at $3 trillion by 2035, through Sears.com, generating $900 billion in revenue.